 The title is meant to grab you.
-It is meant to convey a rawness, a feeling of dispassion and tedium born of world weariness.
+It is meant to convey a rawness, a feeling of dispassion and tedium born of world-weariness.
 Gabriel Garcia Marquez is a story teller.
 It should come as no surprise that I am partial to his works.
-This work teeters on the edge of taste but given his age, stature and style he not only pulls it off, he manages to infuse into the story than can ever be imagined given the premise.
+This work teeters on the edge of taste but given his age, stature, and style, he not only pulls it off, but he also manages to infuse into the story more than can be imagined given the premise.

 The Age of Enlightenment